To the Members of LIC Housing Finance Limited

 |Dr. Dharmendra Bhandari ||Member ||Independent Director |

-The performance of the Board committees was evaluated by the Board after seeking inputsfrom the committee members on the basis of criteria such as the composition of committeeeffectiveness of committee meeting functioning etc.
+The performance of the various board committee was evaluated by the Board after seekinginputs from the respective committee members on the basis of criteria such as thecomposition of committee effectiveness of committee meeting functioning etc.

-In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of Chairman was evaluatedtaking into account the views of Executive Directors and Non-Executive Directors.
-The samewas discussed in the Board meeting that followed the meeting of the Independent Directorsat which the performance of the Board its committees and individual Directors was alsodiscussed.
+In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of Chairman was evaluated.

 THERE HAS BEEN NO CHANGE IN THE NATURE OF BUSINESS OF THE COMPANY DURING THE YEAR UNDERREVIEW.

-In order to ensure stability and effective implementation of long term businessstrategies and for smooth transition at MD & CEO level the Board decided that new MD& CEO should be posted in advance say 4-6 months as Chief Operating Officer (COO) whowould subsequently take over as MD & CEO on retirement / elevation / transfer of theexisting MD & CEO.
-This would form part of succession planning.
+In order to ensure stability and effective implementation of long term businessstrategies and for smooth transition at MD & CEO level the Board decided that new MD& CEO should be posted in advance say 4-6 months as COO who would subsequently takeover as MD & CEO on retirement / elevation / transfer of the existing MD & CEO.

 APPOINTMENTS / RESIGNATIONS OF DIRECTORS: